securitykiss-com/rfw/README.md

 - blocking individual IPs with expiry periods
 - doesn't interfere with more general iptables rules
 - works well with fail2ban
-- initialize iptables with static set of rules
+- initialize iptables with static set of rules - ?? not sure if needed

 Optional
 ---------------------------------
-- persistent log of events to be replayed after reboot
+- persistent log of events to be replayed after reboot - ??
+Maybe just a separate iptables command log

 FAQ